jamesmcgill/dx11-specular-teapot/README.md

 After cloning ensure the submodules are available with `git submodule update --init`

-(Tested build using VS 2017 Community Edition on Windows 10)
+(Tested build using VS 2017 Community Edition on Windows 10 using toolset v141 and Windows SDK 10.0.14393.0)